 3 Things You Would Really Want to A/B Test In Your Mobile App

-In the times of fierce competition in the mobile applications stores, it’s quite hard to find a loyal audience.
+In the times of fierce competition in the mobile applications stores, it's quite hard to find a loyal audience.
 Price optimization does not always help to drive more traffic.
-You should constantly look for the ways that will help to convert the maximum number of users.
+It would be best if you continuously look for ways that will help to convert the maximum number of users.

-The essence of the A/B testing for mobile or web app testing is just to find out what entry points rather fail to engage the audience.
-This topic is on the verge of marketing and development of mobile applications and requires constant intervention, except for marketers, designers, and programmers.
+The essence of the A/B mobile app testing or web application testing is to find out what entry points rather fail to engage the audience.
+This topic is on the verge of mobile applications' marketing and development and requires constant intervention, except for marketers, designers, and programmers.

 When conducting such a test, traffic is divided into several streams: some users see one option (for example, different icons), while others see the second one.
 What each group sees is accidental.
-The option that consistently brings more conversions should be taken into work, the others are dropped.
+The possibility that consistently brings more conversions should be taken into work, and the others are dropped.